fommil/fpmortals/manuscript/complete.md

   final case class Both[A, B](aa: A, bb: B) extends (A \&/ B)
 ~~~~~~~~

-i.e. it's a data encoding of inclusive logical `OR`.
+i.e. it is a data encoding of inclusive logical `OR`.

 {lang="text"}
 ~~~~~~~~